Plutus Flow - Statistical OBV Analysis¶

 - You want to track long-term money flow (is money flowing in or out over time?)

-- You trade divergences (price makes new low, but OBV makes higher low = accumulation)
+- You analyze divergences (price makes new low, but OBV makes higher low = accumulation)

 - You focus on higher timeframes (Daily, Weekly charts)